bitcoin/bitcoin/doc/timestamping.md

 2) Timestamp the hash:
 ----------------------

-Given your hash, you can use Crowncoin's 'timestamp' RPC command to store it into the blockchain in a special transaction.
-This costs the usual transaction fee required for the Crowncoin network, but has no extra cost.
+Given your hash, you can use Crown's 'timestamp' RPC command to store it into the blockchain in a special transaction.
+This costs the usual transaction fee required for the Crown network, but has no extra cost.

 Open the RPC console via "Help -> Debug window -> Console".
 If your wallet is encrypted, you have to unlock it first: